The 15 Best Ways to Save Money on Your Holiday Shopping

 Use your own price scanner

 Sometimes, we can’t help but want to buy anything and everything we lay our eyes on, especially if it’s at a favorite store.
-In fact, there’s a scientific reason why you spend so much at Target.
 Luckily, there are now tons of smartphone apps to keep you focused on what you really need to buy and on getting the best deal.
 Apple users can download Price Scanner UPC Barcode Scan or Shop Savvy Barcode Scanner, which scan barcodes and locate better deals and relevant coupons.
 Walmart and Amazon have the same function in their own apps to find deals in their respective stores.

 Get cash back from your purchases